 Grooming for a Bostalian is straightforward.
 An Iggy has single-coated fur, is hypoallergenic, and sheds extremely little.
 They barely need brushing at all.
 A Boston Terrier is almost the same!

 While they aren’t hypoallergenic, their fur is also very short and they don’t shed much at all either.
-Your Bostalian most likely won’t be hypoallergenic, but it still won’t shed a lot.
+Your Bostalian probably won’t be hypoallergenic, but it won’t shed much.
 Like any dog, they should be bathed every few weeks to remove any dirt and grime caught in their fur.

-Like most dogs, they should have their nails clipped or filed down bi-weekly to prevent them from becoming overgrown.
-They need their ears cleaned with a simple cotton wool ball weekly too to prevent a build-up of earwax and moisture that can lead to infection.
+Like most dogs, their nails should be clipped or filed bi-weekly to prevent them from becoming overgrown.
+They need their ears cleaned with a simple cotton wool ball weekly, too to prevent a build-up of earwax and moisture that can lead to infection.

-Though, if you notice these signs, then you should also consult a vet too.
+However, if you notice these signs, then you should also consult a vet.

-All dog breeds are going to be more susceptible to some health conditions more than others.
-It’s a common belief that a crossbreed will allow you to avoid all health issues relating to specific breeds, but this isn’t true sadly.
+All dog breeds are going to be more susceptible to some health conditions than others.
+It’s a common belief that a crossbreed will allow you to avoid all health issues relating to specific breeds, but sadly, this isn’t true.

-Yes, it can help reduce risks but not always remove them completely.
-Both breeds are both more inclined to develop certain conditions.
+Yes, it can help reduce risks, but not always remove them altogether.
+Both breeds are more inclined to develop certain conditions.
 But that’s not to say that your Bostalian is guaranteed to develop these, their symptoms are simple things to look out for.

 Boston Terriers are more prone to skin conditions than other breeds.
 Mange being one of the more severe ones.
-Mange is caused by parasitic mites and presents itself in balding spots and irritated skin.
+Parasitic mites cause mange and present themselves in balding spots and irritated skin.

 When caught early it can be easily treated through a series of topical treatments.
-The most common strain of mange, called Sarcoptic mange, is able to pass onto humans, so it’s extra important to get to a vet when you notice symptoms in your dog.
+The most common strain of mange, called Sarcoptic mange, can pass onto humans, so it’s extra important to get to a vet when you notice symptoms in your dog.

-Both Italian Greyhounds and Boston Terriers have an increased risk of dental issues such as gum disease.
-For both of these breeds, their skull shape leads to their teeth being a little more compact.
+Italian Greyhounds and Boston Terriers have an increased risk of dental issues such as gum disease.
+For both breeds, their skull shape leads to their teeth being a little more compact.

-The lack of space allows for tartar and plaque to build up much more quickly.
+The lack of space allows tartar and plaque to build up much more quickly.
 This can eventually lead to infection and gum disease if left unmanaged.
-To prevent this, they will need regular teeth brushing multiple times a week.
+They will need regular teeth brushing multiple times a week to prevent this.

 If regular brushing is not enough, bi-annual vet check-ups for more in-depth cleaning might be necessary.

-Signs that your dog may be suffering from heart disease are shortness of breath, swelling of the chest, lethargy, and loss of appetite.
+Signs that your dog may suffer from heart disease are shortness of breath, chest swelling, lethargy, and loss of appetite.
 If caught early on, there are medications your vet can supply to prolong and improve their quality of life.

-An Iggy has rather low body fat, and very short fur leading them to have poor insulation in comparison to other breeds.
-Being outside or exposed to colder temperatures for prolonged periods of time leaves them vulnerable to hypothermia.
+An Iggy has rather low body fat, and very short fur leads them to have poor insulation compared to other breeds.
+Being outside or exposed to colder temperatures for prolonged periods makes them vulnerable to hypothermia.

 In conclusion, the Bostalian is a unique and lovable hybrid dog that combines the best traits of the Boston Terrier and the Italian Greyhound breeds.
-These designer hybrid dogs are small in size, making them perfect for apartment living, and they have a playful and affectionate personalities.
+These designer hybrid dogs are small, making them perfect for apartment living, and they have a playful and affectionate personality.

 They are also known for being low-shedding and hypoallergenic, which can be a plus for some dog owners.
-However, it’s important to note that hybrids can inherit any combination of traits from their parent breeds, so it’s essential to research both breeds thoroughly before bringing a Bostalian into your home.
+However, it’s important to note that hybrids can inherit any combination of traits from their parent breeds.
+So, thoroughly researching both breeds thoroughly before bringing a Bostalian into your home is essential.